 How Berry Law Can Help

 The PPP was designed to help business owners cope with all the difficulties that accompanied the coronavirus pandemic.
 However, small mistakes on the loan such as using the money incorrectly or not using it within the specified timeframe could lead to criminal charges.
 Berry Law has both business attorneys and white collar crime lawyers on staff.
 If you are facing fraud charges due to a mistake on your PPP loan, we may be able to help.
-Contact Berry Law Firm today to schedule a confidential consultation.
+Contact Berry Law today to schedule a confidential consultation.